 The Group has elected not to recognize a right-of-use asset and corresponding lease liability for short-term leases with terms of 12 months or less and leases of low-value assets.
-Lease payments on these assets are charged to income as incurred.
+Lease payments on these assets are charged to consolidated statement of profit or loss as incurred.